 Different members have different financial needs and no one investment option will suit everyone.
-That's why you have a choice of 6 options' in this Scheme.
-You can choose to split your current account balance between any of the 6 investment options'.
-You can also allocate your future contributions between any of the 6 investment options.
+That's why you have a choice of 6 options in this Scheme.
+You can choose to split your current account balance between any of the 6 investment options You can also allocate your future contributions between any of the 6 investment options.

 The rate of return (positive or negative) you can expect from each investment option will vary according to the asset class(es) it is invested in.
 Historically, an investment option invested mainly in growth assets (e.g. shares and property) has provided the best returns over the long term (more than 10 years).
-However, high growth options tend to have the most variation in returns from year to year.
+However, high growth asset options tend to have the most variation in returns from year to year.
 On the other hand, with an investment option that is invested mostly in defensive assets, such as fixed interest and cash, you could expect lower returns over the long term but less variation in returns from year to year.

 However, you should be aware that past performance should not be relied upon as an indicator of future performance.

 If you do not nominate an investment option when you join the Scheme or commence making any additional voluntary contributions, your super will be invested in the default option nominated by the Trustee.
-The Scheme's default investment option from 1 July 2020 to 1 June 2021 was the Growth option.
-From 2 June 2021 the Scheme's default investment option is High Growth.
+The Scheme's default investment option is High Growth.

-See pages 5 to 9 for a description of each investment option.
+See pages 5 - 8 for the investment options.